Edward Pochin: Biography

 He directed the Medical Research Council's department of clinical research from 1946 to 1974.
+At UCL he worked with Keith Halnan.

 Pochin served as advisor to the leading counsel for the British Government and expert witness at the Royal Commission into British nuclear tests in Australia in 1984–1987.

+He married Constance Margaret Julia Tilly in 1940.
+They had two children.
+His wife died in 1971.
+He died on 29 January 1990, aged 80.

 Awards and recognition

 He was appointed a CBE in 1959, and appointed Knight Bachelor in 1975.

-He was awarded Gold Medal for Radiation Protection in 1981.
+In 1982, he was awarded Gold Medal for Radiation Protection.